-I just finished rewrites on my 8th novel, Going by the Book, a romantic mystery.
+I just finished rewrites on my 8th novel, Fighting for Anna, a romantic mystery.
 It’s the first one I’ve drafted entirely by voice recording, however, and I want to get my thoughts down for you guys fast while they’re fresh.
 It was an incredible learning experience, and I’ve already drafted (more successfully) a novella, and I’m starting another novel.
 That’s me, above, heading out to write a book 🙂

 First, why I’m voice recording: